metadata101/schemas/iso/19139/20070417/resources/ReadMe.txt

     * geogratis migration changing schema locations and register folder structure

 2013-02-22
-    * This has been addapted for NAP - Metadata
+    * This has been adapted for NAP - Metadata
+    * Use of geogratis schema locations